Phase Transition of Parabolic Ginzburg--Landau Equation with Potentials of High-Dimensional Wells: Introduction

 \section{Introduction}

 In the work of Keller--Rubinstein--Sternberg \cite{MR978829,MR1025956}, they created a general gradient flow theory in the descriptions of fast reaction and slow diffusion, and established its relations to the mean curvature flow (MCF) and the harmonic heat flows into manifolds.
-These involve some formal statements associated with the multiple component phase transitions with higher dimensional wells.
+These works involve some formal statements associated with the multiple components phase transitions with higher dimensional wells.
 Such statements are also refereed to as the {\it Keller--Rubinstein--Sternberg problem}.
 More precisely they investigated the vectorial Allen--Cahn equation (also called Ginzburg--Landau equation)

-where $\uu_\e(x,t):\O\times (0,T) \mapsto \R^n$ is a mapping depending on a small parameter $\e>0$ and $\O\subset \R^k$ is a bounded domain with $C^1$ boundary.
-Here $F(\uu)$ is a double equal-well potential with ground state being the disjoint union of two hypersurfaces $\mm_\pm \subset \R^n$, and $\p F(\uu)$ is the differential of $F$ at $\uu$.
+where $\uu_\e(x,t):\O\times (0,T) \mapsto \R^n$ is a mapping depending on a small parameter $\e>0$ and $\O\subset \R^d$ is a bounded domain with $C^1$ boundary.
+Here $F(\uu)$ is a double equal-well potential with ground state being the disjoint union of two smooth closed submanifolds $\mm_\pm \subset \R^n$, and $\p F(\uu)$ is the differential of $F$ at $\uu$.
 The {\it Keller--Rubinstein--Sternberg problem} is concerned with the limiting behavior of $\uu_\e$ as $\e$ tends to zero.
-In the work of Lin--Pan--Wang \cite{Lin2012a}, they set up an analytic program to rigorously justify the formally asymptotic analysis given in the aforementioned works of Keller--Rubinstein--Sternberg, and give a complete resolution of the static problem.
+In the work of Lin--Pan--Wang \cite{Lin2012a}, they set up an analytic program to rigorously justify the formally asymptotic analysis given in the aforementioned works of Keller--Rubinstein--Sternberg.
 To be more precise they considered the minimizers of the Ginzburg--Landau functional

 that satisfy well-prepared boundary conditions on $\p\O$.
-They established the co-dimensional one interface limit of \eqref{GL energy}, which essentially generalized the $\Gamma$-convergence of Modica--Mortola \cite{MR0445362} to the vectorial cases (though they did not state their main theorems in such an abstract manner).
-More importantly, they showed that the limit of $\uu_\e$ in the bulk region corresponds to the harmonic maps into $\mm_\pm$, and they derived the so called {\it minimal pair boundary condition} which services as a constraint on the limiting harmonic maps when they are restricted on the interface.
-Such a non-standard boundary condition is a new feature that arises due to minimization of surface tension in vectorial cases.
-Note that such a condition holds trivially in the case of scalar Allen-Cahn equation because the limiting mappings get stuck at the two distinct points in $\R^1$.
+They established the co-dimensional one interface limit of \eqref{GL energy}, which essentially generalizes the $\Gamma$-convergence of Modica--Mortola \cite{MR0445362} to vectorial cases (though they did not state their main theorems in such an abstract manner).
+More importantly, they showed that the limits of $\uu_\e$ in the bulk regions correspond to minimizing harmonic maps into $\mm_\pm$, and they derived a non-standard boundary condition (also called the minimal pair condition, cf. \eqref{thm minimal pair} below) which services as a constraint on the limiting harmonic maps when restricted on the interface.
+Such a boundary condition is a new feature that arises due to minimization of surface tensions in vectorial cases.
+Note that such a condition holds trivially in the case of scalar Allen-Cahn equation.